thoughtbot/constable/README.md

 1. If you have not run `bin/setup` yet, run it to add the correct git remotes.
 2. Run `bin/deploy (staging|production)`

+## Review Apps

+Constable is setup with support for [Heroku Review Apps](https://devcenter.heroku.com/articles/github-integration-review-apps).

+Google enforce a whitelist of OAuth redirect URLs, so for review apps we redirect the OAuth flow through [thoughtbot/constable-oauth-redirector](https://github.com/thoughtbot/constable-oauth-redirector) which then redirects back to the correct review app.
+This is configured with the `OAUTH_REDIRECT_OVERRIDE` environment variable.